Last Update: 18-Jul-14 10:12 ET

-- The University of Michigan Consumer Sentiment Index increased to 82.6 in the preliminary reading for April from 80.0 in March.
-That was the strongest sentiment reading since July 2013.
-The Briefing.com consensus expected the index to increase to 81.0.
+- The University of Michigan Consumer Sentiment Index fell to 81.3 in the preliminary reading for July from 82.5 in June.
+The Briefing.com consensus expected the index to increase to 84.0.

 - Consumer sentiment has little influence on consumption.
 As long as payroll levels continue to expand, the resulting income growth should keep consumption gains steady regardless of the monthly ebbs and flows in sentiment.